 Joe has extensive experience in representing secured and unsecured creditors in bankruptcy cases involving fraudulent conveyance claims, preference claims, plan confirmation disputes, and relief from stay, as well as general claim disputes.
 He has represented creditors in some of the largest bankruptcy cases in the United States.

-Joe has been listed in Connecticut Super Lawyers® in the area of Business Litigation since 2006.
+Joe has been listed in Connecticut Super Lawyers® in the area of Business Litigation from 2006 to 2018.